arshit-b/Zoo-Animal-Classification/README.md

 python packages: numpy, pandas, matplotlib, os, seaborn, scikit-learn, also pydotplus for decision tree graph.

 ## Result
-Random Forest model have best accuracy score and 0.97 of cross validation.
+The Random Forest model has the best accuracy score and 0.97 of cross validation.